 ICCAT relies on consensus-based decision making, including dispute resolution through less formal discussion and negotiation processes between parties.
-In practice this negotiating process during plenary and other ICCAT sessions results in a practical and generally effective framework to resolve lower level disputes.
 In more serious cases, the Convention allows for Contracting Parties to withdraw from endorsement and implementation of a formal recommendation.
 Control Union (2020) note that this occurs infrequently.
-The UNFSA also includes a dispute settlement mechanism and all parties to the UoA are signatories to this agreement.
-It prescribes peaceful settlement of all disputes (Article 31) however there is no readily available evidence as to whether these arrangements have been recently tested.

 ICAAT's Working Group on Convention Amendment (WGCA) has been discussing and developing more formal dispute resolution procedures for some years now, a report from the 2018 WGCA meeting noting some progress despite some more significant points of continued debate (e.g. whether dispute settlement procedures should be compulsory, whether procedures could only be instituted jointly by all parties, or by a single or group of disputing parties (ICCAT 2018).
-Despite the slow reform progress under ICCAT's WGCA, the range of existing dispute resolution processes outlined above work together to constitute an effective and transparent mechanism for the resolution of disputes.